-Article 117 of the articles of association of the Company provides that the amount of remuneration of staff shall not be less than 1% and not more than 15% of the profit before tax for the current year less the distribution of staff and directors' remuneration.
+Remuneration of employees of the Company is provided in accordance to Article 117 of the articles of association of the Company and the amount provided shall not be less than 1% and not more than 15% of the profit before tax for the year and before deducting the remunerations of employees and directors for the year.
 Remuneration of the chairman, president and vice presidents shall be paid according to the scope of their duties and responsibilities for their positions and their contribution to the Company's operational objectives.
-Determination of the remuneration shall be based on the overall operating performance of the Company, future operating risks and development trend of the industry and individual performance and contribution to the Company's performance.
+Determination of the remuneration shall be based on the overall operating performance of the Company, future operating risks and development trend of the industry and individual performance and contribution to the Company's performance (including the achieve rate on the Company's consolidated revenue and budget, and the consideration of the comprehensive indicators such as the performance of other business management aspects), and the issuing of bonuses and reasonable remuneration is to implement a close link between performance and rewards.